kevinkosterr/Klean/README.md

 `-y` - passing this into the command line skips any confirmation

-`--do-delete` - this arguments is required, else it will not delete files.
+`--do-delete` - this argument is required, else it will not delete files.

 everything needs to be configured in the `config.toml` file. which looks like this by default: